 View this post on Instagram

-They can also be dangerous when ingested by pets or humans due to compounds referred to as saponins, which cause serious health issues.
-Keep this plant away from any furry or human friends that might be tempted to take a bite out of it!
+They can be dangerous when humans or pets ingest them, due to compounds referred to as saponins, which cause serious health issues.
+Keep this plant away from any furry or human friends that might take a bite out of it out of curiosity!

 Common Yucca Plant Problems

-Although Yucca varieties are very hardy plants that make an ideal choice for beginning (indoor) gardeners, there are always some possible issues you might run into.
+Although Yucca varieties are very hardy plants that make an ideal choice for beginning (indoor) gardeners because you are not likely to be able to kill them, there are always some possible issues you might run into.
 We’ll discuss the most common ones below for those in need of some troubleshooting.